TurBoss/FFNx/docs/mods/devtools.md

 If you're a modder and you want to test some of your changes faster than usually playing the game, this section may be of your interest.

-FFNx brings a whole new game changer tooling that will allow you to explore more of the game engine, while playing everytime you prefer.
+tnx3000 brings a whole new game changer tooling that will allow you to explore more of the game engine, while playing everytime you prefer.

-In order to use it, you must enable the relative flag on your [`FFNx.toml` config file](https://github.com/julianxhokaxhiu/FFNx/blob/master/misc/FFNx.toml#L259).
+In order to use it, you must enable the relative flag on your [`tnx3000.toml` config file](https://github.com/julianxhokaxhiu/tnx3000/blob/master/misc/tnx3000.toml#L259).

 ## Field Debug